dutchLuck/bfbs/README.md

 %
 ```
-This code was produced out of a combination of curiosity as to what julia would be like
+This bfbs.jl code was produced out of a combination of curiosity as to what julia would be like
 to code in and a desire to have better than double precision floating point
 statistic calculations on my Apple Silicon laptop.
 Apple computers with Intel CPU's
 appear to have (80 bit?) long double precision floating point available,